Damien N. Parker is a Ph.D. graduate from The New School concentrating in finance and econometrics.

 His research interests include the dynamic behaviors of various financial instruments, income and wealth trends and the role of governmental policy in the U.S. and abroad.

 Through a combination of awards, grants and specialized contracts, his research will continue to expand upon an analysis of trends in the net worth of various groups within the U.S. and abroad.
 This research will focus on developing empirics regarding issues of age, income sources and the composition of assets and debt held by various sub-populations within societies.
 The goal is to develop an understanding of the similarities and differences amongst groups and nations pursuing various capitalist systems of government.

-Recent publications and dissertation research focus on:
+Recent publications, research and analyses focus on:

 empirical validation of theoretical economic models regarding household wealth